As Electoral Act Amendment Bill Awaits Presidential Assent

 The National Assembly, last week finally passed the Electoral Act Amendment Bill and has transmitted it to President Muhammadu Buhari for assent.
-If Buhari assents to the Bill within the constitutional time frame of 30 days, the legislation will govern the conduct of the 2023 general elections.
+If Buhari assents to the bill within the constitutional time frame of 30 days, the legislation will govern the conduct of the 2023 elections.

 The Bill seeks to address a plethora of issues peculiar to Nigeria’s political sphere, such as the cost of politics, godfatherism, internal democracy, the use of technological innovations to ensure free and fair elections.